-House Bill 416, introduced in February 2011, would have required school districts that provide instruction on HIV/AIDS and other sexually transmitted diseases (STDs) also to teach medically accurate and age-appropriate "comprehensive sexual health education."
+House Bill 416, introduced in February 2011, would have required school districts that provide instruction on HIV/AIDS and other STDs to also teach medically accurate and age-appropriate "comprehensive sexual health education."
 Such instruction would have addressed the benefits and reasons for practicing abstinence and provided information on the "side effects, health benefits, effectiveness, safety, and proper use of all FDA-approved methods" for preventing pregnancy and STDs.
 Parents would have been required to provide written consent to remove their child from such instruction.
-The bill was referred to the House Committee on Education where it died.
+The bill was referred to the Education Committee and no further action was taken.
+The legislation has been carried over to the 2012 Regular Session.